mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element style="color: blue" -->

 [BRN]
-- Event administration is handled by authorised personnel using the Django Admin backend framework.
+- Event administration is handled by authorised personnel using Django's Admin app, which Django offers out of the box
+- This has the benefit of requiring very little setup on our part, and I think this is one Django's big strengths
-- We see here the different activities can be switched on, off, and have content updated on the fly through this interface.
+- We see here the different activities can be switched on, off, and receive bulk updates

 ---
 <!-- .slide: data-timing="1" -->